Skip to main content

 Applying for a church school on religious grounds

-For own admission authority church schools, please see the individual school website for a definition of religious criteria and where to obtain a SIF (see our glossary for definitions of the different types of school).
-For catholic schools you will often just need to provide a baptism certificate.
-You may not need to fill in a SIF.
+For own admission authority church schools, please see the individual school website for a definition of religious criteria and where to get a SIF if needed (see our glossary for definitions of the different types of schools).
+For catholic schools, you will often just need to provide a baptism certificate.
+You may not need to fill in a SIF .

 If you have special reasons for wanting a place at a particular school

-If you do not need a place at a local authority school or academy
+If you do not need a place at a Somerset school or academy

-If you are making alternative arrangements for your child’s education, such as an independent school or home education, please email us (schooladmissions@somerset.gov.uk) as soon as possible so that we can update your child’s record.
+If you are moving away or making alternative arrangements for your child’s education, such as an independent school or home education, please email schooladmissions@somerset.gov.uk as soon as possible so that we can update your child’s record.

 If your child will be attending an independent school, please include the name of the school.